AlbertAlvi/MongoDB_Cpp/README.md

 ```

 ## Running the app
-Run this docker command in the folder where the docker-compose file is located
+Run this docker command in the folder where the docker-compose file is located:
 ```bash
 docker-compose up --build
 ```